tatiC/ajax_search/README.md

 After reading i thought:
 	why not save the user search and show the last five?

 I know this is not the best solution but, doing this way i will have to "do it myself" but...this is good, so i can make some mistakes and learn with them.
+Also => i'm not fixing the real problem!!!

 When the time comes i'll try a mix of the solutions above.